npidros-hub/npidros-hub/progress.md

 (day 11)

-*skipped latest day in school :(
-^for note next exam only in ~5 months
+completed all exams, next will be in ~6 months

 writing this after day, left from one more language (GO) really burned out with all my languages. so i decided to left from one more